15 Hour Layover in Beijing: Two Stops: Your Options (2026)

 Usable Time Model

-Usable Time ≈ 15h − (1h arrival + 2–3h return + 3–4h drive)
+PEK: Usable Time = 15h duration − (1h arrival + 2–3h drive time + 2–3h return buffer) = ~8 hours

-Arrival takes about 1 hour: immigration, possible baggage collection, and exit.
+Arrival takes about 1 hour: immigration, possible baggage collection and exit.
 Do not schedule pickup before you have cleared the airport.
-Return buffer must be at least 2–3 hours for re-entry, check-in, and security; for international flights, 3 hours is safer.
+Return buffer must be at least 2–3 hours for re-entry, check-in and security; for international flights, 3 hours is safer.

 Drive time dominates feasibility.
-Round trip to Mutianyu from PEK is typically 3–4 hours in normal traffic.
-That leaves roughly 5–7 hours for the visit and any buffer margin.
-If landing at PKX, add 30–60 minutes additional drive time.
+Round trip to Mutianyu + an additional stop from PEK is typically 2–3 hours in normal traffic.
+That leaves roughly 8 hours for the visit and any buffer margin.

 Example 15-Hour Beijing Layover Timeline